-Before you make that crucial decision, understand first the key differences between the common types of bank accounts in the Philippines.
-This will help you figure out which bank account type best fits your needs and purpose.
+Before you make that crucial decision, understand first the key differences between the common types of bank accounts.
+This will help you determine which account type fits your needs and purpose best.

 Bank accounts include a broad range of financial products such as credit cards, prepaid cards, loans, and investments.
 But in the Philippines, bank accounts are usually associated with deposit accounts that allow customers to keep their money for saving or spending, manage funds, and perform a variety of financial transactions.

 Having a bank account is more secure than storing cash under the mattress.
 All deposit accounts in the country are insured with the Philippine Deposit Insurance Corporation (PDIC) for up to ₱500,000 per depositor per bank.
 So when the bank where you have an account closes down, you'll get to recover your money fully or partially.

 Ironically, 44% of adult Filipinos still prefer to keep their money at home rather than place it in a bank.
 Lack of funds, financial literacy, and trust in the Philippines are among the top reasons some Pinoys remain unbanked.